lab596/ImageReader/README.md

 # ImageReader
-This is an image reader in which it takes an input of a JPG image (make sure you import the image you want to use to the IDE you are using) and scans pixel by pixel printing it out into a JFRAME.
+This is an image reader in which it takes an input of a JPG image (make sure you import the image you want to use to the IDE you are using) and scans pixel by pixel printing it out into a JFrame.
 It is able to do a fully colored image (not initially intended) as well as a Grayscale image based on the rgb value of a pixel.

 ###########################################################################################################